-(Note: underlined words or phrases link to online information, prompt down-loads or navigate to a related page.)
+(Note: underlined words or phrases link to online information that will open in a browser window, prompt downloads or navigate to a related page within the ebook.)

 Each of the eBook stories is embedded with a wide range of resources.
 These help further explain possible environmental and/or genetic "risk factors" - (contributors to the development of a disease, or factors that might make a disease worse) - and how these factors interact.

 We also provide links for additional resources, including actions you can take to prevent disease, and "tools you can use."

-RESOURCES INCLUDE videos, slides with audio commentary, tables, charts, and graphics.
-Some 'popup' in the story, and some connect online.
+Resources include videos, slides with audio commentary, tables, charts, and graphics.
+Some 'pop-up' in the story, and some connect online.
 Through these links, you can choose to dig deeper and learn more.
-Refer to the icons (above) for guidance.
-REFERENCES AND CITATIONS: Certain references are cited in the text where we believe they are most warranted.
+Refer to icons at right for guidance.

+References and Citations: Certain references are cited in the text where we believe they are most warranted.
 Full references by topic can be found at the end of each story.

+Getting Started

-Getting Started Our eBook Navigation: Click on selections in the bar at the top of each page to move between stories, navigate back to this 'Help Page', and to find out more in the References section.
-If you lose your place, use the 'Go Back' selection in the navigation bar to return to your previous screen.
-Adobe Acrobat Tools This interactive pdf document is best viewed on a laptop or desktop, downloaded and opened in a current version of Adobe Acrobat Reader.
-Refer to the top Adobe menu bar for features including: Magnify - If you want to enlarge a diagram or some text, click (+) button.
+Our eBook Navigation: Click on selections in the page headers to navigate back to this Help Page, find out about Continuing Education opportunities and access further information in References.

+Adobe Acrobat Tools

+This interactive pdf document is best viewed on a laptop or desktop, downloaded and opened in a current version of Adobe Acrobat Reader.
+Refer to the top Adobe menu bar for features including:

+Magnify - If you want to enlarge a diagram or some text, click (+) button.

 Move through pages - You can use the up and down arrows to move through pages.

 You can also move through pages using the scroll up and down feature to the right of your screen.

 Note: Navigation features may not work properly using other pdf reader platforms.

-Table of Contents Use the sidebar Bookmark Tools as a table of contents to skip to a section of interest, find your place, or return to this Help page.
-Icons Click on icons that appear throughout the stories for pop-ups, videos, and links to more information as described.
+Table of Contents

+Use the sidebar Bookmark Tools as a table of contents to skip to a section of interest, find your place, or return to this Help page.